-Compare Eurovision Song Contest odds for the outright winner betting market from the top bookies using the table below, and claim bookies free bets.
+Compare 2018 Eurovision Song Contest odds for outright winner from the top bookies using the betting table below.
+Plus claim bookies free bets.

-Eurovision Preview: Russia strong favourite in Eurovision Odds
+Eurovision Preview: Italy and Ape Hot Favourite in Eurovision Odds